 Best for: unused tech.

-According to a recent survey from Decluttr, Americans have nearly $200 worth of unused tech items at home.
+According to a survey from Decluttr, Americans have nearly $200 worth of unused tech items at home.
 When it comes to selling those unwanted personal gadgets, you don’t have to deal with the hassle of waiting for an auction to close.
 Instead, sites like Decluttr offer an instant payment.
 Begin by inputting the item’s bar code — or use the in-app bar code scanner — to get an instant price estimate, guaranteed for 28 days.
-Once you accept the bid, you’ll receive a “welcome pack” via email containing a free shipping label that you simply tape to your box containing your gadget.
-Upon receipt of your tech item, payment will be processed via direct deposit or PayPal, making it a simple and fast transaction.
-Sign up for Declutter’s newsletter to earn an additional 10% on top of its value estimate when you make your first trade-in.
+Once you accept the bid, you’ll receive a welcome email containing a free shipping label that you simply tape to your box containing your gadget.
+Upon receipt of your tech item, payment will be processed via direct deposit or PayPal.

 Best for: auction-style sales.